c128lib/c128lib.github.io/usage.md

 ## Importing c128lib projects and libraries

-Importin libraries is quite simple and it's made by using and import directive like this:
+Importing libraries is quite simple and it's made by using an import directive like this:

 <pre>
 #import "vic2.asm"